 8. Final Settlement

-The final settlement usually takes place at the buyers’ bank and is handled by a judicial scrivener.
+The final settlement usually takes place at the buyers’ bank and is handled by a judicial scrivener (a legal professional who handles property transfers).
 The buyer will transfer the remaining balance to the sellers’ account and the title of the property will be transferred to the buyer.
 On completion, the seller delivers all the keys to the property and the transfer of ownership is complete.

 Let the professionals take care of every step of the process.